vega/altair/doc/documentation/data.rst

        y='Miles_per_Gallon:Q'
    )

-We will further discuss encodings and associated types below.
+We will further discuss encodings and associated types in :ref:`encoding-reference`, next.